 - High viscosity of the resin which happens if you are using the conventional system to heat the resins in your daily tanks.
 (THIS IS A BIG MISTAKE – please, take the time to read the article on our blog dedicated to resin temperature control, where we explain in detail how the temperature plays a major role in the production of GRP pipes);

-- Low production speed due to the temperature of the raw material, which means higher cost/m of the produced GRP pipe.
+- Low production speed due to the temperature of the raw material, which means a higher cost/m of the produced GRP pipe.

 Now imagine that your GRP production plant is located in a country with a hot climate, where the temperatures are between 35 and 50° C.